Why did you pick Wonder Woman?

 -Two days main unit, one day of pick ups.

-What type of camera did you use?
+of camera did you use?

 -Sony fs700